Belcastel, France Guide

 Day Trips

-Approximately 30 minutes by car Millau is famous for the Millau Viaduct, an architectural marvel and one of the tallest bridges in the world.
-While the viaduct itself is the main attraction, Millau also offers a charming town center, opportunities for outdoor activities in the Gorges du Tarn, and a rich history related to glove-making.
+45 minutes by car Millau is a modern city famous for the Millau Viaduct, an engineering marvel that spans the Tarn River valley.
+While the viaduct itself is a sight to behold, Millau also offers a charming old town, a rich history, and opportunities for outdoor activities such as hiking, kayaking, and paragliding.

 Travel Time